 Polyps can also occur because of polyposis syndromes, a group of hereditary conditions.
 They are rare and usually occur in young people.
 They often cause multiple polyps that have a high chance of turning into cancer.

 Adenomas are considered the precursor to colorectal cancer and rarely occur in people under age 49, which is why people are urged to start having colonoscopies by age 45.

 Colonic polyps are caused by an abnormal production of cells.
 The lining of the bowel constantly renews itself, and chronic inflammation or a faulty gene can cause the cells in the bowel lining to grow more quickly.

-Scientists at John Hopkins University were the first to describe how a polyp progresses to colorectal cancer.
-They discovered that polyps and colorectal cancer develop as a result of genetic mutations or other chemical changes, causing inactivation or promotion of genes known as tumor suppressors or tumor promoters.
+Polyps and colorectal cancer develop from genetic mutations or other chemical changes, causing inactivation or promotion of genes known as tumor suppressors or tumor promoters.

 Christopher Nystuen, MD, MBA